confluentinc/examples/kubernetes/replicator-gke-cc/docs/index.rst

     kubectl config current-context

-The output of this command should be a name with the combination of your GKE project, the region, and the value of the ``Makefile`` variable ``GKE_BASE_CLUSTER_ID`` and your machine username, for example:
+The output of the previous command should be a name with the combination of your GKE project, the region, and the value of the ``Makefile`` variable ``GKE_BASE_CLUSTER_ID`` and your machine username, for example:

 .. sourcecode:: bash